-Due to the current COVID-19 situation the next option to apply for an ECNP Research Internship will open in January 2022.
+Due to the current Covid-19 situation the next option to apply for an ECNP Research Internship will open on 20 January 2022.

 - It is not possible to apply for an internship if you have already participated in the programme during previous rounds.